-On April 26, 2019, Abiomed received FDA approval to initiate the ST-Elevation Myocardial Infarction Door-to-Unloading (STEMI DTU) Pivotal Randomized Controlled Trial.
+On April 26, 2019, Abiomed received FDA approval to initiate the study Primary Unloading and Delayed Reperfusion in ST-Elevation Myocardial Infarction: The STEMI-DTU Trial.
 The pivotal trial will build on the promising results of the successful STEMI DTU safety and feasibility trial, which met its goal by demonstrating it is safe and feasible to conduct a study of 30 minutes of unloading prior to reperfusion.

 What is the design of the pivotal RCT?

 The prospective, multi-center, two-arm trial plans to enroll 668 patients undergoing treatment for a STEMI.
 Patients will be randomized 1:1 to either 30 minutes of unloading with Impella CP prior to reperfusion, or the standard of care – immediate reperfusion.

 What is the hypothesis that the STEMI DTU pivotal RCT will test?

 The trial will test the hypothesis that unloading the left ventricle for 30 minutes prior to reperfusion will reduce myocardial damage from a heart attack and improve clinical cardiovascular outcomes.
 Myocardial damage can lead to an infarct, and every 5% increase in infarct size is associated with a 20% increase in relative hazard for all-cause mortality or hospitalization for heart failure within one year after a primary PCI1.

 668 patients will be enrolled at up to 60 sites.
 Additionally, the protocol requires each site to “roll-in” two patients (one in each arm) to practice adherence to the study protocol before beginning enrollment.
 The trial allows for an adaptive design, which permits an increase to the study sample size after an interim analysis.

 What is the expected timeline?